408-avni/csef_2024/README.md

-# csef_2024
+# Description
-Arduino Code for CSEF Project: Magnetically Powered Microbots for Treatment of Calcified Arterial Plaque
+Arduino Code for CSEF 2024 Project: Magnetically Powered Microbots for Treatment of Calcified Arterial Plaque